kanidm/kanidm/kanidm_book/src/client_tools.md

 Now you can check your instance is working.
 You may need to provide a CA certificate for verification with the -C parameter:

+    kanidm login --name anonymous
     kanidm self whoami -C ../path/to/ca.pem -H https://localhost:8443 --name anonymous kanidm self whoami -H https://localhost:8443 --name anonymous

 Now you can take some time to look at what commands are available - please ask for help at anytime.

+## Authenticating a user with the command line

+To authenticate as a user for use with the command line, you need to use the `login` command to establish a session token.

+    kanidm login --name USERNAME
+    kanidm login --name admin

+Once complete, you can use kanidm without reauthenticating for a period of time for administration.

 ## Kandim configuration